You return to work after parental leave and are confronted with: “Things have changed.” It’s enough to induce a sudden panic in the best of us.

 What should you do if you’re caught in a situation where the terms of your role are changing?
 What are your rights?
 And who can you turn to for support?
 Legal experts Holding Redlich offer some practical advice.

 Being told by your employer “things have changed” whilst you were on leave adjusting to life with a new baby can be unsettling.
-This is particularly true when your employer tells you that the ‘change’ means your responsibilities or the nature of your job have also changed.
-The good news is that Australian law provides protections in this scenario.
+This is particularly true when your employer tells you that the ‘change’ means your responsibilities or the nature of your job has also changed.
+The good news is that Australian law provides protection in this scenario.
 Here’s a summary of those key protections:

 The return to work guarantee